Bronchiolitis: Hypertonic saline

 Guidelines recommend against the use of nebulized hypertonic saline in the emergency department for children with bronchiolitis but it may be given to children who are hospitalized.

 Nebulized hypertonic saline (3%) has limited evidence of benefit and previous studies lack consistency and standardization.
+It does not reduce the rate of hospitalization when therapy is given in the emergency department or outpatient setting.
 A 2017 review found tentative evidence that it reduces the risk of hospitalization, duration of hospital stay, and improved the severity of symptoms.
-The majority of evidence suggests that hypertonic saline is safe and effective at improving respiratory symptoms of mild to moderate bronchiolitis after 24 hours of use.
-However, it does not appear effective in reducing the rate of hospitalization when used in the emergency room or other outpatient settings in which length of therapy is brief.
 Side effects were mild and resolved spontaneously.